04 September 2025

 Te Tohu mō Whai Ratonga celebrates outstanding public service contributions to supporting Māori Crown relationships through auahatanga (innovation), whakapūmautanga (durability) and kōwhiringa (opportunities).

-The Department of Conservation partnered with Ngāti Hikairo ki Tongariro to balance visitor impact through culturally grounded, sustainable management.
-Emphasizing manaakitanga and kaitiakitanga, the project fosters Māori leadership, protects a taonga, and improves outcomes for whānau and the environment.
+The winner of Te Tohu mō Whai Ratonga is the Tongariro Alpine Crossing Sustainability Project.
+Department of Conservation works in partnership with Ngāti Hikairo ki Tongariro to balance visitor impact through culturally grounded, sustainable management.
+Emphasising manaakitanga and kaitiakitanga, the project fosters Māori leadership, protects a taonga, and improves outcomes for whānau and the environment.

 Te Tohu mō te Kaiārahi Rangatahi o te Tau Young Leader of the Year